 EARLYBIRD – GET ¥20,000 OFF !

 15 – 25 Jan 2020 – 7 places left

 6 – 16 Feb 2020 – 7 places left

 12 people max per tour.
 4 person minimum.

 Skill Level: Advanced and above.

 You must be able to ski the whole mountain with confidence and at a reasonable speed in powder, through trees and in variable conditions.
 You must have a good level of fitness.
 Snowboarders in this level are able to keep speed in flat sections by planning ahead as well as hold a solid traverse line and be able to hop up and manoeuvre in a way as to not slow down the group.
 Groups are split up into ski/board/ability levels and some groups we will be doing some hiking (traversing/bootpacking) to get to the goods.
 Skins or split-boards are not required but if the group has touring gear or wants to hire we will happily take you deeper into the backcountry.

 Prices are in Japanese Yen and include consumption tax.
 Correct as of 11th April 2019.
 LAND ONLY.

-*SUPER EARLYBIRD offer requires full payment by 30th June 2019
+*EARLYBIRD offer requires full payment by 30th August 2019